69th Scripps National Spelling Bee

-The 69th Scripps National Spelling Bee was held at Grand Hyatt Washington in Washington, D.C. on May 29–30, 1996, sponsored by the E.W.
+The 69th Scripps National Spelling Bee was held at Grand Hyatt Washington in Washington, D.C., on May 29–30, 1996, sponsored by the E.W.
 Scripps Company.

 Twelve-year-old Wendy Guey, from West Palm Beach, Florida won the competition by correctly spelling the word "vivisepulture".
 This was Guey's fourth bee, her previous best was fourth-place in the 1993 bee.
 Second place went to 13-year old Nikki Dowdy of Houston, Texas, who missed "cervicorn".

 There were 247 participants this year, 51% female, with about one-fourth coming from a private or parochial school, and 12 home-schoolers.

+The Bee featured two spellers marking firsts for the competition: Amanda Burke of Gate City, Virginia became the Bee's first ever five-year repeater, and Jimmy McCarthy of Land O'Lakes, Florida was its first deaf competitor.